-A series of articles coming from the Music and Movements in Indonesian Cultures has just has commenced in the online journal, Inside Indonesia.
-Thanks to the editing of Dr Julian Millie, the site now has an introduction by Monika Swasti Winarnita and a great piece by Professor Margaret Kartomi.
-Follow up pieces include Dancing the Nation in Migration, Gestures of Power and Grace and a discussion of Dangdut in A Second Revolution.
-We would also like to congratulate Dr Sarah Andrieu for the award of her PhD on West Javanese Puppet Theatre in September 2010.
+A series of articles coming from the Music and Movements in Indonesian Cultures has been published in the online journal, Inside Indonesia.
+Thanks to the editing of Dr Julian Millie, the site now has an introduction by Monika Swasti Winarnita (Moving with the Times) and a selection of pieces including Surviving Conflict by Margaret Kartomi, Gestures of Power and Grace by Paul Mason, Heritage and Paradox by Sarah Andrieu, A second revolution by Sandra Bader, and Dancing the Nation in Migration by Monika Winarnita.
 Please do not hesitate to contact any of the presenters with regards to work they have published.

 The Music and Movements in Indonesian Cultures Conference, Workshops and Performance took place at the Consulate of the Republic of Indonesia in Maroubra under the co-organisation of Macquarie PhD student Paul Mason, and local Indonesian artist and choreographer Alfira O’Sullivan.
 Through a grant from the ARC Asia Pacific Futures Research Network, Paul and Alfira were able to invite numerous researchers, teachers and performers from around Australia and Indonesia.